JasperHof/JasperHof.github.io/_docs/performance.md

 LDAK-KVIK found 16% more significant loci than classical linear regression, whereas BOLT-LMM and REGENIE found 15% and 11% more, respectively.

 Note that we compare LDAK-KVIK with 'BOLT-LMM-Unscaled', which is based on BOLT-LMM results, except we force the test statistic scaling factor to be 1.
-This is, because the the BOLT-LMM tends to overestimate the test statistic scaling scaling factor, leading to inflation of type 1 error (see LDAK-KVIK publication).
+This is, because the the BOLT-LMM tends to overestimate the test statistic scaling scaling factor, leading to inflation of type 1 error (see [preprint](https://www.medrxiv.org/content/10.1101/2024.07.25.24311005v1)).

 ### Gene-based analysis